Data protection

 You can reach our data protection officer using the following contact details:

-You can reach our external data protection officer Mr. Blazy(GDPC GbR) by telephone at +49 (0) 561 830 99 165, by post at the above address with the addition - Data Protection Officer - and by e-mail at - datenschutzbeauftragter@documenta.de.
+Our external data protection officer Mr. Blazy (GDPC GbR) can be contacted by telephone on +49 (0) 561 830 99 165, by mail at the above address with the addition “Data Protection Officer”, and by e-mail at datenschutzbeauftragter@documenta.de

 Relevant legal bases

 • Consent (Art.
-6 para.
-1 sentence 1 lit. a) GDPR) - The data subject has given their consent to the processing of their personal data for a specific purpose or several specific purposes.
+6(1)(a) GDPR) – The data subject has given consent to the processing of his or her personal data for one or more specific purposes.

 • Performance of a contract and pre-contractual inquiries (Art.
-6 para.
-1 sentence 1 lit. b) GDPR) - Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
+6(1)(b) GDPR) – Processing is necessary for the performance of a contract to which the data subject is party or so that we take steps at the request of the data subject prior to entering into a contract.

 • Legitimate interests (Art.
-6 para.
-1 sentence 1 lit. f) GDPR) - processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
+6(1)(f) GDPR) – Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

 Security measures

-We take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons, in order to ensure a level of protection appropriate to the risk.
+We take appropriate technical and organizational measures in accordance with the legal requirements, taking into account the state of the art, the implementation costs, and the nature, scope, circumstances, and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons, in order to ensure a level of protection appropriate to the risk.

-Transmission of personal data
+Transfer of personal data

 International data transfers